Skip to Main Content

 ZOOL 606 Animal Behavior (3)

 Lectures and critical discussions on the mechanisms of animal behavior, social and interspecific behaviors, behavioral ecology, and evolutionary theory.
-Pre: graduate standing.
+Graduate students only.

 ZOOL 606L Principles of Animal Behavior Lab (1)